 Exercise can be especially helpful, whether it’s walking, swimming, yoga, tai chi or anything you enjoy and will do regularly.
 A physical therapist can identify the best activities for you, including any necessary modifications.
 Overall, staying active is one of the best ways to manage MS.

-Learn more from the USC Multiple Sclerosis Comprehensive Care Center & Research Group.
+Learn more from the USC Multiple Sclerosis Center.